herculesgabriel/readingBible/books/john.md

 `44` Philip, like Andrew and Peter, was from the town of Bethsaida. `45` Philip found Nathanael and told him, "We have found the one Moses wrote about in the Law, and about whom the prophets also wrote - Jesus of Nazareth, the son of Joseph."

 `46` "Nazareth!
 Can anything good come from there?"
 Nathanael asked.
-<br> "Come and see," said Philip.
+"Come and see," said Philip.

 `47` When Jesus saw Nathanael approaching, he said of him, "**Here truly is an Israelite in whom there is no deceit.**"

 `48` "How do you know me?"
 Nathanael asked.
-<br> Jesus answered, "**I saw you while you were still under the fig tree before Philip called you.**"
+Jesus answered, "**I saw you while you were still under the fig tree before Philip called you.**"

 `49` Then Nathanael declared, "Rabbi, you are the Son of God; you are the king of Israel."